t r a v e l g o n e m i n i m a l

 I have some favorites from the United States:

 and from Europe:

 I transfer my regular products into small reusable & travel-sized “goo” tubes:

 Then pick a couple of “glam” goods, maybe a tube of red lipstick or a tiny hairdryer —

-Don’t forget basic meds: pain/anti inflamitary, antihistamine, antidiarrheal, feminine products, daily multivitamins, dramamine (or gravel), nail clippers & file, tweezers
+Don’t forget basic meds: pain/anti inflammatory, antihistamine, antidiarrheal, feminine products, multivitamins, motion sickness meds (I swear by Gravol), nail clippers & file, tweezers

 Phone (this is my camera) & charger(s)- sometimes nice to have a small power block to recharge phone during long flights, a power adapter if needed, and headphones